 3.1.
 This Agreement shall commence on the Commencement Date and shall continue in force until terminated by either Party with reasonable notice.

 3.2.
-The Customer may terminate the Agreement on reasonable notice, provided that any outstanding Monthly Fees are paid prior to termination.
+The Customer may terminate the Agreement on reasonable notice, provided that any outstanding fees or sums detailed in Clauses 6 and 8 are paid prior to termination.

 4. ACCESS TO THE SYSTEM

 4.2.
-It is recorded that the System is proprietary to SimplePay and that, as such, the Customer shall not be entitled to:
+It is recorded that the System and any connected Intellectual Property Rights are proprietary to SimplePay and that, as such, the Customer shall not be entitled to:

 4.2.1. reproduce, publish, broadcast, translate, modify, adapt, decompile, disassemble or reverse engineer the System, as the case may be, or any concepts, methods and designs embedded in the System, or any part thereof; or